google/graphicsfuzz/docs/glsl-reduce-walkthrough.md

 ```

+Our fake compiler fails to compile the valid shader because it cannot handle shaders
+with a lot of indexing.
+Thus, we have found a compiler bug.

-Take a look at `fake_compiler.py` and `colorgrid_modulo.frag` to see why the fake compiler generates this error message for the shader.
+> Take a look at `fake_compiler.py` if you want to see why the fake compiler generates this error
+> message for the shader.
+This is not important for understanding how to use the reducer.

 Let's now use glsl-reduce to get a much smaller shader that causes the compiler to fail with this error: